 If you’d like to go snowshoeing in Washington State, we have snowshoes for you!
 Carson Ridge Luxury Cabins has six pairs of snowshoes that are first come, first served.

 If we are all out of snowshoes, head to Doug’s Hood River.
 They have everything you need to get outside.
 At Doug’s, you can rent snowshoes and poles for just $20 for the day, and there are also multi-day discounts available.
 This way, you can go at your own pace and explore the area.

 If you’d rather have a guide while you enjoy some snowshoeing in Washington State, head to the Mt.
-Hood Skibowl.
-This activity center offers tons of snowshoeing tours.
-If you’re looking for a unique experience, we recommend the Moonlight Snowshoe Tour.
-You’ll get to see the wintery landscape illuminated by the moon.
-Local tip: Reservations are not required, but we recommend booking your tour as soon as possible so you won’t miss out.
+Hood.
+Mt Hood Outfitters offer snowshoeing tours.
+Of course they also offer gear rentals so they can sort you out on equipment.
+Local tip: They do have a maximum group size of nine people for outings.
+We recommend booking your tour as soon as possible so you won’t miss out.

 If you’re going to go snowshoeing in Washington State or Oregon on your own, make sure you get a Sno-Park Permit.
 If you plan on snowshoeing in both states, you will need a State of Oregon Sno-Park Permit and a Washington State Sno-Park Permit.
 These permits allow the state to groom the trails, map them, and provide education to the users.

 Located in the Mt.
 Hood National Forest, the historic Crosstown Trail is a favorite place to snowshoe in the area because it links several other trails together for an excellent route.
 You can even make it into a loop if you plan accordingly.
 On this trail, you’ll be surrounded by a variety of trees covered in snow; take a moment to pause and enjoy the scenery.